linz/lds_esri_tools/README.md

 C:\Python27\ArcGIS10.1\python.exe lds_merge_property_data.pyt -r C:\Temp\working\data C:\Temp\working\lds_property.gdb
 ```

+This will create the lds_property.gdb database and create relationships between all relevant features classes and tables that have been imported.

-# ArcTool Usage for ArcGIS 10.1 users.
+## ArcTool Usage for ArcGIS 10.1 users.

 The ArcGIS Python ArcTool can only be used in ArcGIS 10.1 or higher and provides two tools which can be run within ArcMap or ArcCatalog:

 ### LDS merge property datasets

-Takes a directory of unzipped LDS FileGDB layers or tables (one fileGDB for each).
+Takes a directory of unzipped LDS FileGDB layers or tables (one FileGDB for each).
 This tool with then import each layer and table it finds and imports them into a single destination FileGDB.

 ### LDS relationships builder for property datasets

-Build relationships between Parcels, Survey Plans Layers and assoicated [tables](http://data.linz.govt.nz/#/tables/category/property-ownership-boundaries).
+Build relationships between Parcels, Survey Plans Layers and associated [tables](http://data.linz.govt.nz/#/tables/category/property-ownership-boundaries).